todatech/csda-lab/lab1/lab1_submission.md

 4. Hybrid Engine: We combine the idea from content and collaborative filterting to build an engine that gave movie suggestions to a particular user based on the estimated ratings that it had internally calculated for that user.

 # Deployment

+These movie recommender system are useful for the streaming companies such as Crave or Netflix in order to engage the viewers and keep them on the website for longer period of time and more often while increasing customer’s satisfaction with the services.